daniel5151/ANESE/README.md

 **ANESE** (**A**nother **NES** **E**mulator) is a Nintendo Entertainment System Emulator being written for fun and learning.

-Strong Accuracy is a long-term goal, but the primary goal is simply getting ANESE to play some of the more popular titles :smile:
+Accuracy is a long-term goal, but the primary goal is simply getting ANESE to play some of the more popular titles :smile:

-I am aiming for clean and _interesting_ C++11 code, with a emphasis on keeping the source readable, maintainable, and comprehensible.
-Performance is important, but not a primary focus.
+I'm aiming for clean and _interesting_ C++11 code, with a emphasis on keeping the source readable and maintainable.
+Performance is important, but it's not a primary focus.

 **NOTE:** The APU is _not my code_.
-I wanted to get ANESE up and running before new-years 2018, so i've decided to use Blargg's venerable `nes_snd_emu` library to handle sound (for now).
-Once I polish up some of the other aspects of the emulator, I will revisit my own APU implementation (which is currently just a stub)
+I wanted to get ANESE partially up and running before new-years 2018, so I've used Blargg's venerable `nes_snd_emu` library to handle sound (for now).
+Once I polish up some of the other aspects of the emulator, I will revisit my own APU implementation (which is currently stubbed)

-It is being built with _cross-platform_ in mind, with builds being tested on MacOS, Linux (Ubuntu), and Windows regularly, with strict compiler flags, and regular `cppcheck` linting.
+ANESE is built with _cross-platform_ in mind, and builds are regularly tested on macOS, Linux (Ubuntu), and Windows regularly.
+The C++ doesn't rely on vendor-specific extentions, and is compiled with strict compiler flags.
+The code is linted regularly.

 Lastly, I am trying to avoid looking at the source codes of other NES emulators, since IMO, half the fun of writing a emulator is figuring things out yourself :D

-(That said, big shoutout to [LaiNES](https://github.com/AndreaOrru/LaiNES) and [fogleman/nes](https://github.com/fogleman/nes), two solid projects who's code I referenced when implementing some particularly tricky parts of the PPU)
+(That said, big shout-out to [LaiNES](https://github.com/AndreaOrru/LaiNES) and [fogleman/nes](https://github.com/fogleman/nes), two solid projects who's code I referenced when implementing some particularly tricky parts of the PPU)